EB-3 Visa Complete Guide: Fees, Requirements, Processing Time

 EB-3 Green Card Renewal

-One of the biggest advantages of a green card is its long validity period.
+One of the biggest advantages to getting a green card is the fact that it has a long validity period.
 When issued, your EB-3 will be valid for 10 years.
-Renewing a green card is not like renewing a nonimmigrant visa, where you need to submit a new petition and essentially re-qualify for the visa.
+Keep in mind that this is not like renewing a nonimmigrant visa, where you need to submit a new petition and essentially re-qualify for the visa.

 • You will be able to work as a federal government employee